 Pro Tips:

-- General ratio: 2 tablespoons flour:1 cup liquid for both methods.
-With the roux ratio, also add 2 tablespoons of oil/fat.
+1. Gravy can be stored in the refrigerator for 4โ5 days or frozen for 3โ4 months.2.
+General ratio: 2 tablespoons of flour per cup of liquid for both methods.
+For the roux method, also add 2 tablespoons of fat.

-- Have the pan over two burners if the pan is large.
+4. Use two burners if your pan is large.

-- Alternative thickeners and other tips are discussed in the post.
+5. Alternative thickeners and tips are discussed in the post.

 Your Own Private Notes